stainless-api/upload-openapi-spec-action/README.md

         with:
           source_file: 'config/acme-openapi.documented.json'
           destination_repo: '{DOCS_REPO_NAME}'
+          destination_folder: 'openapi-specs' # (optional) the folder in the destination repository to place the file in, if not the root directory
           user_email: '{EMAIL}' # the email associated with the GH token
           user_name: '{USERNAME}' # the username associated with the GH token
           commit_message: 'Auto-updates from Stainless'